Drawing autism / Jill Mullin ; with a foreword by Temple Grandin.

-- ISBN: 1617751987 (pbk.)
+- ISBN: 9781617751981

-- ISBN: 9781617751981 (pbk.)
+- ISBN: 1617751987

-- Description: 158 pages : chiefly illustrations (chiefly color) ; 28 cm
+- Description: 158 pages : illustrations (chiefly color) ; 28 cm

-- Publisher: New York : Akashic Books,
+- Publisher: New York, NY : Akashic Books,

-- 6 copies at NOBLE (All Libraries).
+- 7 of 7 copies available at NOBLE (All Libraries).

-- 1 copy at Gloucester.
+- 1 of 1 copy available at Gloucester.
 (Show all copies)

-0 current holds with 6 total copies.
+0 current holds with 7 total copies.

 |Library||Location||Call Number||Status||Due Date|

-|Gloucester||Adult New Books||New 709.05/Mullin (Text to phone)||Available||-|
+|Gloucester||Adult Nonfiction||709.05/Mullin (Text to Phone)||Available||-|

-|Beverly Main||NEW||N 8356 .M4 M85 2014 (Text to phone)||Available||-|
+|Beverly Main||NEW||N 8356 .M4 M85 2014 (Text to Phone)||Available||-|

-|Marblehead||Adult New Nonfiction||NEW 704.0874 MULLIN 2014 (Text to phone)||Available||-|
+|Marblehead||Adult Nonfiction||704.0874 MULLIN 2014 (Text to Phone)||Available||-|

-|Northern Essex - Haverhill Campus||New Books||N8356.M4 M85 2014 (Text to phone)||Available||-|
+|Northern Essex - Haverhill Campus||Stacks||N8356.M4 M85 2014 (Text to Phone)||Available||-|

-|Salem||Adult Non-Fiction||704.0874/MULLIN (Text to phone)||Available||-|
+|Salem||Adult Non-Fiction||704.0874/MULLIN (Text to Phone)||Available||-|

-|Swampscott||Thomson Room||704.0874 M (Text to phone)||Available||-|
+|Swampscott||Thomson Room||704.0874 M (Text to Phone)||Available||-|

-|General Note:|| "Originally published in hardcover by Mark Batty Publisher in 2009"--Page .
+|General Note:|| "Originally published in hardcover by Mark Batty Publisher in 2009"--Page 2.

 |Contents Note:|| Nurturing the ways in which we see the world / Temple Grandin -- As seen through the autism spectrum / Jill Mullin -- Interaction, individual and societal -- Repetition, repetition, repetition -- Getting from here to there -- Bird's-eye view -- Another world -- It's all history -- Art for art's sake.

-|Summary:|| Using artwork created by individuals diagnosed with autism spectrum disorder (ASD), Drawing Autism celebrates their artistry and self-expression while also serving as an accessible point of entry into understanding how ASD manifests in individuals.
-Behavior analyst and educator Mullin has assembled a staggering array of work from established artists like Gregory Blackstock and Jessica Park, to the unknown but no less talented.
+|Summary:|| "Using artwork created by individuals diagnosed with ASD, Drawing Autism celebrates their artistry and self-expression while also serving as an accessible point of entry into understanding how ASD manifests in individuals.
+Autism is known as a 'spectrum disorder' because no two diagnoses are exactly the same; however, there are characteristic traits of ASD.
 Through their art, the contributors exhibit unique perspectives on how they see the world and their places in it.
-Their creations, coupled with artist interviews, comprise a fascinating and compelling book that serves to educate and inspire anyone who knows someone diagnosed with ASD.
+The book's seven chapters ... speak directly to the core characteristics of ASD"--Provided by publisher.